 (b) use a road, track or path that is for the time being closed under this regulation.

-Penalty: $600.
+Penalty for this subregulation: a fine of $1 000.

+[Regulation 6 amended: Gazette 9 Sep 2016 p.
+3872 and 3878.]

 7. Unauthorized entry

 (1) A person must not, without permission, enter any part of the designated land that is comprised predominantly of native flora except on a road, track or path designated for use by pedestrians or vehicles or both.

-Penalty: $600.
+Penalty for this subregulation: a fine of $1 000.

 (2) A person must not, without permission, enter or attempt to enter the designated land except through an entrance provided by the Authority for that purpose.

-Penalty: $600.
+Penalty for this subregulation: a fine of $1 000.

 (3) A person must not, without permission, enter any part of the designated land that is set apart by the Authority for the cultivation of flowers, plants, shrubs or young trees.

-Penalty: $600.
+Penalty for this subregulation: a fine of $1 000.

+[Regulation 7 amended: Gazette 9 Sep 2016 p.
+3878.]

 8. Defence

-It is a defence to a charge of an offence under regulation 6(5) or 7(1), (2) or (3) for the defendant to prove that the act complained of was necessary to prevent or mitigate injury to a person or damage to property.
+It is a defence to a charge of an offence under regulation 6(5) or 7(1), (2) or (3) for the accused to prove that the act complained of was necessary to prevent or mitigate injury to a person or damage to property.

+[Regulation 8 amended: Gazette 9 Sep 2016 p.
+3872.]

 Part 3 — Regulation of vehicles

 9. Traffic signs and directions